 While it is possible to get whey proteins free of lactose, the ones found in OxyWhey are not lactose-free.
 However, OxyWhey comes with added lactase; a digestive enzyme used to break down lactose.
 This means it might be ok for individuals with a mild degree of lactose intolerance.
 But if you are severely lactose intolerant, it would not be wise to use OxyWhey.

 Is OxyWhey Low Fat?

-With just 1g of fat per serve, even the strictest low fatties would have to agree OxyWhey is a low-fat protein powder.
-It’s important to highlight that of the 1g fat in every serve, 300mg is actually MCT oil – a healthy type of fat!
+With just 1g of fat per serving, even the strictest low-fatties would have to agree OxyWhey is a low-fat protein powder.
+It’s important to highlight that of the 1g fat in every serving, 300mg is actually MCT oil – a healthy type of fat!

 Is OxyWhey Gluten-Free?